jamesw1892/NoughtsAndCrosses/README.md

 A simulation of the simple game Noughts and Crosses AKA Tic Tac Toe.

-It includes the ability for two users to play it on the command line and I aim to add some AI too.
+It includes the ability for one or two users to play it on the command line and I aim to add some AI too.

 # Usage